 A brief story about a quite strange and tiny insect who stayed for a while - unrequited obsession.

-Like every other end of the day, here I am, reading in my bed with my salt lamp on my side.
+Like every other end of the day, here I am, reading in my bed with my salt lamp by my side.
 Frank is attracted to the coziness of that light, or perhaps to me, I can’t tell yet.
 As I turn the pages, I feel watched, I feel seen.

 As sunrises and sunsets go by, he becomes part of my routine.